 Lisa remembers what her mother would say, “It doesn’t matter how much you have; you have something to give.”

-Lisa Montgomery is the chair and one of nine African American women who cofounded the Villiage Giving Circle.
+Lisa Montgomery is the chair and one of nine African American women who cofounded the Villiage Giving Circle, which operates through Texas Women’s Foundation.
 Their goal is to honor and sustain the legacy of giving in the African American community.
 They started in 2017 with nine women.
 Now, they number more than 100, spread throughout the DFW area, united in the belief that great things are possible when Black women work with each other and for each other.

 “We all want to do something that makes a tangible impact and we want to be close to that impact,” Lisa says.